josefs/meta-paper/paper.md

   `Expr Double`, which is required by `Complex`.
 Instead we define our own `Complex` type.
 * meta-repa does not have an explicitily manifest array type.
-Instead, the forcePull function is used to write a Pull array to an underlying array and return a Pull array which reads from it.
+Instead, the `forcePull` function is used to write a Pull array to an underlying array and return a Pull array which reads from it.
 * The meta-repa code uses the function `if_` rather than Haskell's `if then else`.
-* The repa code uses bang-patterns and `INLINE` pragmas to make sure that the worker functions are properly inlined and static, which is important for performance.
+* The repa code uses bang-patterns and `INLINE` pragmas to make sure that the worker functions are properly inlined and strict, which is important for performance.
 In meta-repa everything is inlined by default.
-Since meta-repa uses unboxed values internally all functions are also guaranteed to be strict.
+Since meta-repa uses unboxed values internally all functions are also guaranteed to be strict and unboxed.

 To use a meta-repa function it has to be translated into a Template Haskell syntax tree and spliced into the module where we wish to use